ISSUIUC/ISS-PCB/HOW-TO.md

 ### **RF Circuitry**

-Remember in E-hardware everyone is learning, even the leads, especially about topics like black magic (RF).
+Remember in E-hardware everyone is learning, even the leads, especially about topics in RF (aka black magic).
 Thus, no conventions have been strictly made as we are continously learning about how to build proper SRAD RF designs.
 You are more than welcome to add to this part of the md.

 *Usually for our purposes RF traces almost always have a 50 ohm impedance, however, this is not ALWAYS the case*